-The Welsh Valleys Engineering Project (WVEP) is an engineering education programme, established by the Royal Academy of Engineering that delivers STEM education support for students and teachers, and provides opportunities and career guidance beyond the classroom.
-The project plays an integral role in transforming local communities, by raising young peoples’ aspirations and improving social mobility in the Welsh Valleys, a region of severe socio-economic deprivation.
+This is Engineering: Schools - Welsh Valleys, is the continuation and expansion of the former Welsh Valleys Engineering Project (WVEP).
+It is an engineering education programme established by the Royal Academy of Engineering with generous funding from the Welsh Government and the Panasonic Trust.
+It delivers STEM education support for students and teachers, and provides opportunities and career guidance beyond the classroom.
+The project plays an integral role in transforming local communities.
+It raises young peoples’ aspirations and improves social mobility in the Welsh Valleys, a region of socio-economic deprivation.

-The Welsh Valleys have a long history of engineering, and the Academy is keen to build on that heritage, supporting the untapped engineering potential within students in this area and building a skills base that will support many of the new engineering companies that are investing in South Wales.
+The Welsh Valleys have a long history of engineering and the Academy has built on the region's heritage.
+It supports the untapped engineering potential within students in this area and builds a skills base that will support many of the new engineering companies investing in South Wales.

 What We Offer

-We work collaboratively with primary and secondary schools, and further education (FE) colleges in Merthyr Tydfil and Blaenau Gwent, to inspire and encourage students to take up science, technology, engineering, and mathematics (STEM) subjects in post-16 education, enabling them to access engineering career pathways.
+Since the programme launched in 2018, we have been working collaboratively with primary and secondary schools and further education (FE) colleges in Merthyr Tydfil and Blaenau Gwent, and are delighted to extend our reach into Caerphilly in 2025.
+The programme aims to inspire and encourage students to take up science, technology, engineering, and mathematics (STEM) subjects in post-16 education.
+This enables them to access engineering career pathways.

 The project provides support for schools and FE colleges, including:

-- A local project coordinator, who facilitates termly network meetings and fosters partnerships between schools, local employers and industry
+- A local programme manager, who facilitates termly network meetings and fosters partnerships between schools, local employers and industry

 - Teacher training and free STEM resources kits (engineering-themed STEM boxes) to enhance and add context to the curriculum

-- 5 year annual grant scheme for 5 primary schools, 8 secondary schools and 2 FE colleges to develop a library of resources and experiences for students, enhancing the ‘E’ in STEM and celebrating national events such as Tomorrow’s Engineers Week and British Science Week
+- In Caerphilly only, an annual grant of £2700 to purchase resources and provide experiences for students that will enhance the 'E' in STEM, equipping STEM clubs and celebration national events such as Tomorrow's Engineers Week and British Science Week

 School and employer engagement

-Five schools work in regional clusters and are paired with businesses to develop a challenge linked to their industry.
-Subsequent challenges are then delivered on a rotational basis for each school each cluster.
-All schools receive up to £250 per term to support them in the delivery of the Employer Engagement Strand challenge
+We pair schools with local engineering employers to develop a challenge linked to their industry.
+Schools receive up to £250 per term to support them in the delivery of their employer engagement challenge.

-Panasonic, Nexperia, Safran Seats, Continental Teves, Concrete Canvas, General Dynamics, Thales/National Digital Exploitation Centre, Zimmer Biomet, Tata Steel, Morgan Sindall, Peter Jones (ILG) with JC Moulding and Atkins with Future Valleys Construction.
+We wish to thank the following employers for their previous involvement in the programme: Panasonic, Continental Teves, Concrete Canvas, Thales/National Digital Exploitation Centre, Zimmer Biomet, Tata Steel, Peter Jones (ILG) with JC Moulding, Wild Connect, Lightsource BP, ORE Catapult, and Future Valleys Construction.

 Programme impact

-Since the project was launched in 2018, more than 15,000 young learners have participated in at least one engineering experience.
-78% of the total primary student population and 52% of the total secondary student population have taken part in one or more STEM activities during the past five years.
+Since launching in 2018, more than 15,000 young learners have participated in at least one engineering experience.
+78% of the total primary student population and 52% of the total secondary student population have taken part in one or more STEM activities during the past six years.

-There has been approximately 3,000 engineering experiences at college level using WVEP funded resources and 65 Panasonic Trust Future Engineers bursaries awarded.
-12 businesses have so far been recruited for the employer engagement strand and 400 primary and secondary school students have participated in STEM challenge projects.
+There have been approximately 3,000 engineering experiences at college level using resources obtained with programme funding, and 124 Future Engineers scholarships awarded.
+17 businesses have so far been recruited for the employer engagement strand and 5,200 primary and secondary school students have participated in STEM challenge projects.

-WVEP is improving aspirations and motivation of young people for selecting careers in engineering and developing student ambassadorial roles through Future Engineer awards and employer engagement projects.
+This is Engineering Schools: Welsh Valleys has improved aspirations and motivated young people to follow careers in engineering and develop student ambassadorial roles through Future Engineer awards and employer engagement projects.